markmtran/low-light/README.md

 *Please note: The "Review of Current Methods" section's format messes up when exporting the notebook as a PDF, so I've included it below my write-up.*

 ### Write-up
-For my exploration, I intend to follow these steps:
+As a supplement to my final project, I explored low-light image enhancement techniques with the following steps:

-1. Preprocessing
+1. Pre-processing
   - Normalize the image
-  - Noise reduction
 2. Enhancement
   - Contrast Enhancement
   - Sharpening
   - Brightness Adjustment
+  - Noise Reduction
+  - Exposure Compensation
-3. Sharpening
+3. Post-processing
-5. Color Correction / Saturation Adjustment
+  - Color Correction

 ### Review of Current Methods
 Once you’ve selected a topic or project idea, explore the literature space.
 Has there been academic research on this topic?
 Are there tutorials online, software packages, or libraries?